bigeasy/compassion/diary.md

+## Sat Oct 19 13:35:38 CDT 2019

+Should Islander unwrap the message so it isn't inside `body.body`?
+I want to reduce the noise inside Compassion Conference where I need to double wrap a cached message in order to replay it.
+Perhaps I keep the entire message in the backlog?
+But then I'm doing `entry.body.body` in other parts of the log.

+Feel like this might be the right thing to do.

 ## Sun Oct 13 20:57:44 CDT 2019

 The user application is going to be an object.
 It is going to be constructed by